gary149/skills/README.md

    Guidance + examples + guardrails
    ```
 3. Add or edit supporting scripts, templates, and documents referenced by your instructions.
-4. Reinstall or reload the skill bundle in Claude Code so the updated folder is available.
+4. Reinstall or reload the skill bundle in your coding agent so the updated folder is available.

 ## Additional references